Will Insurance Cover Medical Marijuana?Green Relief Health Admin

 Nabilone is another cannabis-based drug that is covered by insurance.
 It is a synthetic form of THC that can treat or prevent nausea and vomiting caused by cancer medications.
 Again, this drug has also been fully approved by the FDA.

 Will Maryland Or Delaware Medical Marijuana Be Covered In The Future?

 The answer is no one knows for sure, but the signs do appear to be bright for at least some level of coverage for medical marijuana in the future.
 There continues to be a growing amount of research and understanding about medical cannabis and certain cannabinoids in the plant.
 As this body of research continues to grow it is likely that the FDA may be more friendly to medical marijuana.

 This growing body of research may also help to change federal laws which would have the biggest impact on insurance coverage of medical marijuana.
 One great example of this is the federal government’s treatment of hemp, another cannabis plant.
 In 2018 the federal government made all hemp-based products federally legal.
 This has made it easier to get access to products like CBD that are hemp derived.

-Unfortunately, there is no insurance coverage for Maryland medical marijuana or the process of obtaining your medical card.
+Unfortunately, there is no insurance coverage for Maryland or Delaware medical marijuana or the process of obtaining your medical card.
 This means that you are responsible for all costs associated with getting your medical card or purchasing medical marijuana out of pocket.
 This is mainly the case because of current federal laws.
 However, there is hope for the future with FDA approval of certain cannabis-based drugs and federal law changing with respect to hemp.
-In the future, it certainly seems possible that Maryland medical cannabis in some form or another could be covered by health insurance.
+In the future, it certainly seems possible that Maryland and Delaware medical cannabis in some form or another could be covered by health insurance.